SC stays MP HC order on switching over to virtual political campaigns

 New Delhi, Oct 26: The Supreme Court has stayed an order of the Madhya Pradesh High Court that had directed political parties to switch over to virtual campaigns from physical ones.

-The Election Commission had moved the Supreme Court challenging an order of the Madhya Pradesh High Court which put various conditions in holding physical gatherings by political parties for campaigning in assembly bye-polls in the state.
+The Election Commission (EC) had moved the Supreme Court challenging an order of the Madhya Pradesh High Court which put various conditions in holding physical gatherings by political parties for campaigning in assembly bye-polls in the state.

 The poll panel, which is empowered under the Constitution to take decisions to hold elections, has issued the guidelines to allow limited political assemblies during the campaigning.